OurMultiverseOfMadness/Ctrl-Alt-Heal/docs/architecture.md

 # Ctrl-Alt-Heal Architecture Documentation

-This document provides an overview of the architecture for the Ctrl-Alt-Heal application, a serverless, AI-powered "Care Companion" agent.
+This document provides an overview of the architecture for the Ctrl-Alt-Heal application, a containerized, AI-powered "Care Companion" agent.

 ## High-Level Architecture

 The application is designed around a central AI agent that leverages a collection of tools to perform specific tasks.
-It's a serverless architecture where an AWS Lambda function acts as the main entry point, processing webhooks from Telegram.
+It's a containerized architecture where an AWS Fargate service acts as the main entry point, processing webhooks from Telegram via API Gateway.

 ```mermaid
 graph TD